Radioactive Waste Disposal: Low-Level Radioactive Waste

 Regulation of LLRW

-Commercial or non-DOE LLRW is regulated by the Agreement States or NRC.
-Under the Texas Radiation Control Act (TRCA), disposal of low-level radioactive waste is regulated by the TCEQ.
+The Agreement States or the NRC regulate Commercial or non-DOE LLRW.
+The TCEQ regulates the disposal of low-level radioactive waste under the Texas Radiation Control Act.
 Rules for licensing of a LLRW disposal facility include detailed technical and performance requirements.
-The Texas Department of State Health Services (DSHS), Radiation Control regulates the processing and storage of LLRW.
+The Texas Department of State Health Services' Radiation Control regulates the processing and storage of LLRW.

 Contact us if you have any questions.